keithjgrant/sidecar-beta/src/pages/ingredients/ten-bottle-bar.md

 Get a bottle of Cruzan or similar for around $10.

 This is the one item I was most reluctant to put on this list.
-I honestly don’t make a whole variety of drinks with this (I use a aged rum more frequently).
-But this will come in handy if you get into the world of Tiki drinks, which is something I haven’t explored a whole lot.
+I personally don’t make a large variety of drinks with this — I use a aged rum more frequently — but this will come in handy if you get into the world of Tiki drinks.
 And if you’ve never had a [classic daiquiri](/drinks/daiquiri), now is your chance.

 When you run out, you can certainly swap in a spiced rum or a nice aged rum.